nus-cs2113-AY2223S1/ip/docs/README.md

 ### `event` - Add a new Event task

-Add a new todo task type in the task list in the format `event (discription) /at (YYYY-MM-DD HHMM)`
+Add a new event task type in the task list in the format `event (discription) /at (YYYY-MM-DD HHMM)`

 **Example of usage:**